inhumatesystems/rti-client/python/README.md

 rti.publish_text("hello", "Hello World!")
 ```
+Note that the Python client is **multi-threaded by default**.
+`subscribe` callbacks are called from a separate receive thread.

-Depending on your use case, you might want to avoid threading and use the `main_loop` constructor argument:
+Depending on your use case, you might want to use the single-threaded pattern and `main_loop` constructor argument:

 ```python
 import inhumate_rti as RTI